taatuut/shopper/README.md

 Shopper uses multiple tools to work with the order data: the `mongoimport` database tool for 'batch loading' and `Pymongo` driver to run a geospatial query in a Python script.
 In addition there is a small Maven Java project that provides similar query functionality using the MongoDB synchronous Java driver.

-The code is written on MacOS usign `VS Code`, mainly Python and Java with a bit of javascript and bash code.
+The code is written on MacOS using `VS Code`, mainly in Python and Java with a bit of javascript and few lines of code to run in the terminal.
 Some alternative command prompt code for Windows is mentioned in this readme.

 ## Prerequisites